AlanDavison/StardewValleyMods/README.md

 [Give Me My Cursor Back!](https://www.nexusmods.com/stardewvalley/mods/9976) — A tiny mod that ensures your cursor is visible when over the Stardew Valley window when it isn't in focus.
 [Dialogue Tester](https://www.nexusmods.com/stardewvalley/mods/9887) — A mod to quickly test how dialogue will display in-game.
 [Better Crystalariums](https://www.nexusmods.com/stardewvalley/mods/10907) — A mod that will prevent you from accidentally inserting a new mineral into your crystalariums.

+## Contributing

+Feel free to contribute ideas, code, translations, anything your heart desires.
+I intend to keep everything fairly lax, so don't worry about being too formal, or too informal.